 Abstract

 The horseshoe effect is a phenomenon that has long intrigued ecologists.
 Commonly thought to be an artifact of dimensionality reduction, multiple techniques were developed to unravel this phenomenon and simplify interpretation.
 Here, we provide evidence that horseshoes arise as a consequence of distance metrics that saturate - a familiar concept in other fields but new to microbial ecology.
 This saturation property loses information about community dissimilarity, simply because it cannot discriminate between samples that do not share any common features.
 The phenomenon illuminates niche differentiation in microbial communities and indicates species turnover along environmental gradients.
 Here we propose a rationale to the observed horseshoe effect from multiple dimensionality reduction techniques applied to simulations, soil samples, and samples from postmortem mice.
-An in-depth understanding of this phenomenon allows targeting of niche differentiation patterns from high-level ordination plots, which can guide conventional statistical tools to pinpoint microbial niches along environmental gradients.
+An intuitive understanding of this phenomenon allows for the targeting of niche differentiation patterns from high-level ordination plots.

 Importance